 The strong residential buying power, outstanding regional assets and amenities, diverse demographics and overall high quality of life satisfaction ratings make Bella Vista a very attractive place to do business.

-The northwest Arkansas population has doubled since 1990.
-National publications routinely rank NWA among the best places to live and do business in the U.S. (click here for specific recognitions) and Bella Vista is a major component of the NWA economy and lifestyle.
+The Northwest Arkansas population has more than doubled since 1990.
+National publications routinely rank NWA among the best places to live and do business in the U.S. and Bella Vista is a major component of the NWA economy and lifestyle.
 Bella Vista is at the top of the Northwest Arkansas region, both figuratively and geographically.

 - Bella Vista’s population grew by 71% between the 2000 and the 2010 U.S. Census, compared to the overall state’s growth rate of 9%.

 - The 2020 U.S. Census listed the population of Bella Vista at 30,808, increased from 26,461 in 2010.
 The Northwest Arkansas Regional Planning Commission projects the population in Bella Vista will be over 42,000 by 2030.